kodeplusdev/kandy-drupal/README.md

 from kandy server to your users system.
 Select your user and click edit button to assign(unassign) kandy user.

 **Live chat configuration:** Live chat feature needs some configurations before using:

 - **Configure "Excluded Kandy Users" in Kandy Settings page**: these Kandy users will not be assigned to your users.
 They are reserved to live chat feature or some features in future.
 Each user separated by comma or whitespace.

 - **Add Excluded Kandy Users to live chat feature**: From Kandy configuration page, chose **Live Chat Users** tab, this page display your excluded users in previous step.
 You can assign a user to live chat feature by chosing from select box and click Save.

 - **Add Live Chat Agent**: From Kandy configuration page, click on **Live Chat Agents** Tab .
-You can add a user from your user system to assign him as a Live Chat Agent
+You can add a user from your user system to assign him as a Live Chat Agent.

 **Style customization**: help you edit kandy shortcode(video, voice, chat...) style.